 The District has established certain policies governing emergency preparedness and response that relate directly to this plan.
 These include:

-· In the event of a major emergency during school hours, students and staff will not be dismissed without the express approval of the Superintendent or Chief of Staff.
-If parents or guardians come to the Building, students may be released under the direction of the Incident Commander (Principal/designee) once an effective dismissal procedure has been established.
+- In the event of a major emergency during school hours, students and staff will not be dismissed without the express approval of the Superintendent (Designee).
+If parents or guardians come to the building, students may be released under the direction of the Incident Commander (Principal/designee) once an effective dismissal procedure has been established.

 Emergency Response Plan

 The District has developed a comprehensive school safety program comprised of four major components – prevention, preparedness, emergency response, and recovery activities.
-Each of these components, and their respective elements, should be addressed in both the District Emergency Management Plan and Building Emergency Response Plans.
-The Superintendent has designated the Director of Safety and Security to oversee the District’s program and to assist buildings with Emergency Response Plan development, implementation, and training exercises.
-Each School Safety Team provides ongoing oversight, coordination, and evaluation of the emergency response program at that Building.
+Each of these components, and their respective elements, are addressed in both the District Emergency Management Plan and Building Emergency Response Plans.
+The Office of Safety and Security oversees the District’s Emergency Management Program and assists buildings with emergency response plan development, implementation, and training exercises.
+Each Building-Level Emergency Response Team provides ongoing oversight, coordination, and evaluation of the emergency response program at that Building.

-The Building-level School Safety Team will be established to advise the Principal on matters pertaining to prevention, preparedness, response, and recovery issues.
-The team recommends policies for building emergency preparedness and response planning; plans, conducts, and evaluates required drills; reviews the Building Emergency Response Plan at least annually and revises it as necessary; conducts a Risk Assessment annually and critique of the building’s response to emergencies; and recommends improvements in the building’s emergency management program.
+The Building-Level Emergency Response Team advises the Principal on matters pertaining to prevention, preparedness, response, and recovery issues.
+The team recommends procedures for building emergency preparedness and response planning; plans, conducts, and evaluates required drills; annually completes a Risk Assessment and reviews/updates the Building Emergency Response Plan by September 1st; and recommends improvements in the building’s emergency management program.

 2.3 Program Coordination